-When you enable Face ID on your iPhone X or later, you can unlock 1Password with a simple glance.
+When you enable Face ID on your iPhone or iPad Pro, you can unlock 1Password with a simple glance.
 Because you can unlock 1Password so easily, you can use a longer and more secure Master Password than you might otherwise have chosen, and you can use 1Password more often and in more places.

 Your facial data is not stored in 1Password

 1Password never scans your face or stores any representation of it.
 Face ID is provided by iOS, which only tells 1Password if your face was recognized or not.

 Learn more about Face ID advanced technology.

 Apple hasn’t designed Face ID as a replacement for your device passcode.
 In the same way, using Face ID in 1Password doesn’t replace your Master Password or undermine the security of 1Password.
 Your data is encrypted with your Master Password, and that remains true even with Face ID enabled.

 At any time, you can manually lock 1Password to ensure that your Master Password will be required instead of Face ID.
 In 1Password, tap Settings > Security > Lock Now.

 You can also tell 1Password to require your Master Password after restarting your device or after a specific amount of time.
 Go to Settings > Advanced > Security and change the Require Master Password setting.